 Both offences came into force on 30 September 2017.
 Organisations falling within the scope of the offences should be able to show that they were developing and/or enhancing their reasonable prevention procedures in advance of the implementation of these offences.

 UK prosecutors are likely to receive greater assistance from foreign investigators and prosecutors in respect of these offences, than had been the case in Bribery Act 2010 (BA 2010) investigations.
-Foreign governments may will feel incentivised to co-operate with the Serious Fraud Office (SFO) or National Crime Agency (NCA) to prove foreign taxpayer evasion and
+Foreign governments may will feel incentivised to co-operate with the Serious Fraud Office (SFO) or National Crime Agency (NCA) to prove foreign taxpayer evasion and its facilitation.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.